 Why enroll in Writing for Business?
 What do you want, my sixty second or six-volume answer?
 You’re right—it depends on how much and what you want to know.
 Writing for Business is precisely about finding how much your audience in workplace wants and how they want it.
 It is less about what you know and want to tell and more about what someone else wants to hear.
 In this sense, the course marks a transition from academic to professional/workplace writing in four major ways:

 - Action-oriented: writing that influences actions in your audience

 - Collaborative: writing situations will invite you to work in groups to meet real-life workplace challenges

-- Genre-orientated: writing that spans across communication channels— memos, social media, resumes, reports, and write papers; Twitter, podcasts, Wikis, and blogs for business
+- Genre-orientated: writing that spans across communication channels— memos, resumes, reports, and proposals (traditional); Twitter, podcasts, Wikis, and blogs for business

 - Strategic: writing that utilizes various organizational techniques in the writing process

 These features will help you to realize and identify the basic goals and objectives of ‘another’ kind of writing that exists when you’re ready to explore the professional space.
 You will learn to separate between two very important skills in writing: creative and critical skills.
 According to Peter Elbow, an eminent theorist, we need creative skills to generate ideas, topics, sentences, and words while require critical skills to decide which ones to use.
 Most often writers are unable to separate the two skills and create miscommunications in reports, proposals, and even in regular emails.
 Some of the areas we will cover include creating social media resume, writing persuasive messages, and developing social media marketing skills.